GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 * **Terraform** - Install the latest Terraform binary.
 For more information about installing Terraform, see [Download Terraform](https://www.terraform.io/downloads.html "Opens the Download Terraform page") in the Terraform website.
 * **Archy** - Install the latest Genesys Cloud Archy import and export tool.
 For more information about the instructions for installing Archy, see [Archy Installation](https://developer.genesys.cloud/devapps/archy/ "Opens the Archy Installation page") in the Genesys Cloud Developer Center.
 * **Python 3.7** - Install Python 3.7 or later version as the Terraform flow wrappers an Archy call using Python 3.7.
 * **Genesys Cloud Platform API Client SDK - Python** - The Python script that calls Archy also uses Platform API Client SDK - Python.
-For more information about installation instruction, see [Platform API Client SDK - Python](https://developer.genesys.cloud/api/rest/client-libraries/python/ "Opens the Platform API Client SDK - Python page").
+For more information about the installation instruction, see [Platform API Client SDK - Python](https://developer.genesys.cloud/api/rest/client-libraries/python/ "Opens the Platform API Client SDK - Python page") in the Genesys Cloud Developer Center.

 ### AWS account